 Coco, the story goes, accordingly flew to Lisbon, which was Spy Central during the 1940s.
 Portugal was neutral (as, technically, was Spain, though it pushed the boundary of neutrality), and Lisbon had direct flights to London and Paris.
-Going from the Nazi to the British side of the front was a simple matter of changing planes in Lisbon as if the war had never existed.
+Going from the German to the British side of the front was a simple matter of changing planes in Lisbon as if the war had never existed.
 Of course, that makes it sound a lot more normal than it was - famous actor Leslie Howard of "Gone With the Wind" (apparently also a spy) was shot down by German fighters on such a routine passenger flight from London to Lisbon on 1 June 1943.
 However, if you wanted to go from one side to the other, it was a heck of a lot easier to do it via Lisbon Airport than the alternatives (as referenced in the classic film "Casablanca").

 Apparently, after suitable diplomatic arrangements had been made, Coco would get on a plane and meet Churchill.
 However, this is where the plan collapsed.
 Coco insisted that her friend, an Italian lady with whom she supposedly was in love, carry Coco's letter to Churchill to set up the meeting.
 Inexplicably, the Italian lady lost her nerve at the last minute, and the whole thing never happened.
-The Nazis must have had a good laugh about the fickle women trying to do man's work and act like diplomats.
+The Germans must have had a good laugh about the fickle women trying to do man's work and act like diplomats.

 After the war, Chanel was questioned but never convicted of any sort of improper activities.
 It is easy to throw around words like "traitor" and "collaborator," though, and the partisans were not in a particularly understanding mood for someone who had lived the life of luxury on the German dime while they suffered deprivation and, when caught, death.
 Coco wisely decided to seek friendlier climes after the German were booted out of France in late 1944.
 She fled to Switzerland with her German boyfriend, but eventually returned to Paris after things quieted down.
 Coco died in her sleep at the Ritz in 1971.
 Her brand lives on.